MnO2/slides/free-monad-refactoring.md

 How to Test This?
 -----------------

-* Without resorting to external database
-* Using local state to simulate the state and response.
+* Without resorting to external database Using local state to simulate the state and response.
 * Test it semantically, on the command level, but not the side-effect comes with the commands.
+* Suitable for small amount of API (get, set)

 Thank you